FluidInference/mlx-mdx/examples/docs/documents/2501-14925v2/index.md

 ---

 **Figure 7: Measurements on Vector-Jacobian Product.**
+> Figure insight: Figure 7: Measurements on Vector-Jacobian Product.
+Software support.
+As we mentioned in 4.3, the cold launch will have an apparently longer latency than the follow-up launch.
+Thus, in order to eliminate the impact that the cold launch may cause, we first warm up for 10 iterations and then launch the kernel 100 times continuously and repeatedly and report the average of all these results to reduce the effect of unsteadiness.
+Matrix-Matrix Product We benchmark Batched Matrix-Matrix Product for the batch size of 8 and matrix shapes of (2000*2000), which are common in latest transformer-based LLMs.
+The benchmark results are shown in Figure 5.
+NVIDIA GPUs, which have support for Tensor Cores, can get more acceleration when using FP16 instead of FP32, while MPS can hardly get any benefits and MLX can get only about 20%-30% benefit.
+With FP16, MLX underperforms under all the conditions compared to CUDA but has a better performance than MPS in most cases.
+This may be because the Tensor Cores of NVIDIA GPUs have very good optimized support for FP16-type operations, and this support is not yet perfect in

 (a) Comparison between A6000 and M2 Ultra.
 (b) Comparison between RTX 2080Ti and M2 Max.